Gourgen Yanikian: Legacy

 Yanikian is known to have remarked, "I’m not Gourgen Yanikian but unacknowledged history coming back for the 1,500,000 Armenians whose bones desecrate my invisible existence."
 In death, he became a symbol for many Armenians of their resentment toward the Turkish government for refusing to acknowledge the Armenian genocide.
 Upon his death, one of his attorneys, Bill Paparian, remarked that Yanikian "is now a piece of Armenian history."

 It is believed that Yanikian's act set off the string of assassinations and targeted attacks against Turkish diplomats by ASALA and JCAG in the 1970s and 1980s.
 Yanikian would later be appropriated by ASALA as an iconic figure.
 At the beginning, it bore the name of "The Prisoner Kurken Yanikian Group".
 Because of this association, Yanikian's slayings have been characterized as "the opening salvo" of the armed attacks against the Turkish government and its agents.

 According to Khachig Tölölyan, "[Yanikian is] not understood in the context of his life, of his real biography, or even in the context of the brief autobiography we can glean from his utterances.
 He is assigned a regulative biography, and understood through it... enlisted in a resonating roll-call that blurs history, context, and nuance."

 Cultural references

 There is a conversation between the Brano and Gavra from Olen Steinhauer's Liberation Movements dedicated to Yanikian's person:

 —"Who's Gourgen Yanikian?"
 Gavra asked.

 —"American citizen, Armenian descent.
 Two years ago he invited the Turkish consul general and the consul to lunch at the Baltimore Hotel in Santa Barbara, California.
 He shot them both with a Luger.
 Killed them."

-In April 2009, In My Defense play was staged in Glendale, California.
-Dedicated to Yanikian's life and struggle, the play is written by Jack Emery for the BBC.
+In April 2009, the play In My Defense was staged in Glendale, California.
+Dedicated to Yanikian's life and struggle, the play was written by Jack Emery for the BBC.